onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

       fixed_ips: [{"ip_address": String, "subnet": String}, {"ip_address": String, "subnet": String}, ...]
       network: String

-The values associated with these properties may reference an external network or internal network.
+The values associated with these properties may reference an ONAP external network or ONAP internal network.
 External networks and internal networks are defined in :ref:`ONAP Heat Networking`.

-When the ``OS::Neutron::Port`` is attaching to an external network, all property values are parameters that are retrieved via the intrinsic function ``get_param``.
+When the ``OS::Neutron::Port`` is attaching to an ONAP external network, all property values are parameters that are retrieved via the intrinsic function ``get_param``.